Synthetixio/SIPs/SIPS/sip-draft-upgrade-delegate-powers.md

 There should be addtional functions to safeguard against potential rouge delegates after approval hence:
 1) Delegates will only be able to burn sUSD if the owner is in penalty and only up to the point where the penalty will be removed
-2) Delegates will not able to burn sUSD to unlock the owner SNX tokens
+2) Delegates will not able to burn any sUSD to unlock the owner SNX tokens

-Technical consultation on the feasibility has asked from Clinton & Jackson (SNX core team) and it is feasible
+Technical consultation has been asked from Clinton & Jackson (SNX core team) and initial feedback is that this is feasible

-Strategic supporter of this SIP is SNX Guardian - gmgh (More Guardians to be added once confirmed with their support)
+Strategic backers for this SIP are SNX Discord Guardians - gmgh & Arthur

+Green light given by Kain to push this SIP forward

 Potential uses cases
-1) SNX in ledger wallet, delegate to your own hot wallet such as metamask wallet to do claim/burn/mint without worrying about broken ledger support on browser ever again
+1) SNX stored in ledger wallet, delegate to your own hot wallet such as metamask wallet to do claim/burn/mint without worrying about broken ledger support on browser ever again
 2) Integration with 3rd party services to automate the weekly rewards claim and ensuring that you can always claim maximum rewards because your delegates can now fix your c ratio if you are in penalty
-3) SNX in hardware wallet, delegate to your own hot wallet such as metamask wallet so that when you are traveling or away from home you will be able to claim rewards easily still
+3) SNX stored in hardware wallet, delegate to your own hot wallet such as metamask/trust wallet so that when you are traveling or away from home you will be still be able to claim for maximum rewards easily

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->